ansible-community/meetup/resources/email_templates/follow-up_email_for_the_speaker.md

-Hello {name},
+Hello {recipient's name},

-This is {name} again.
+I'm {your name} and am writing to follow up about the speaking opportunity as part of an Ansible community event.

-Have you had a chance to look at the email I sent on {date}?
-I am attaching the last email here for your reference.
+I was previously in touch and have included the previous email for your reference.

 Please let me know if you need further information.

-We are looking forward to your reply.
+We look forward to hearing from you soon.

-Thank you
+Thank you,

 {your_name}